-Get Involved in Campus Life.
+Get Involved in Student Life

 Student organizations represent a vast array of academic and personal interests.
 Some student groups are more active than others at any given time.
-Notices about organizational meetings are posted around campus and are sent via email twice a week.
+Notices about organizational meetings are posted around campus and are sent via email once a week.
 Many student organizations also maintain TWEN pages.

 American Bar Association/Law Student Division - ABA/LSDMembership in the ABA/LSD affords law students the opportunity to receive material important to future careers as lawyers, and especially relevant to the law school experience.
 Other benefits of the ABA/LSD include: low-cost major medical health and life insurance; discounts on Hertz car rental; discounts on bar review courses.
 Opportunities to join the ABA/LSD are offered at orientation and throughout the year by the ABA/LSD representatives.